LUSH the University of Leicester Student Radio Station

 The violins, synths and steel guitars effortlessly added to songs, making them sound brand new

 Jack eventually took the stage, which was laid out in a suitably eccentric way with Theremins and Predicta TVs.
 He doesnt make music so much as restrain chaos, and tonight he was on top form.
 His vocals and guitar solos were wild and frantic but without ever losing control.
 He blasted through the highlights of the latest album and some choice cuts from The White Stripes back catalogue.
+Although the venue was pretty warm, he wore a Batman branded hoodie with the hood up for the first few minutes.
+I've heard before that he is an avid Batman fan so this wasn't too much of a surprise.
+But I'm sure the beads of sweat on his face were signs that he might have regretted the hoodie, Batman not withstanding.
 I had worried that all the extra instruments, all the violins, synths and steel guitars, would make the latter sound a bit convoluted but they effortlessly added to the songs and filled them out to make them sound brand new.
 All of Jack Whites previous bands have had him as the focal point, but strangely here on his solo tour he was surrounded by some excellent musicians who played together like a well oiled machine.

 He certainly knew the right buttons to push to get his audience going.
 He mentioned how his next gig was in Scotland and said how the North should be next to try for independence.
 I think Northern pride added to the crowds exuberance, which was at full force during the snaking synths and thundering riff of Icky Thump and the staccato bursts of Steady As She Goes.
 My only major criticism of the night is that the crowd was rather too manic for my liking, there were certainly times where I wished some of them would calm down and enjoy the music.